 Despite the health benefit offered by Indigenous-specific health measures, nearly 80% Aboriginal and Torres Strait Islander people did not have an Indigenous specific annual health check (MBS 715) in 2013-14.

 The Indigenous health check data tool aims to increase awareness and uptake of the health check among providers and Aboriginal and Torres Strait Islander people.

-The tool is a dynamic data display showing the number and usage rates of Aboriginal and Torres Strait Islander specific health checks.
-See the Indigenous health check (MBS 715) data tool webpage.
+The tool is data visualisations showing the number and usage rates of Aboriginal and Torres Strait Islander specific health checks.
+See the Indigenous health check (MBS 715) data tool.